emcfins/fargate-workshop-guide/content/setup.md

 it for activities like building and running a sample app in a Docker container and using the AWS Command Line Interface.

+### 💡 Tips

+💡 Keep an open scratch pad in Cloud9 or a text editor on your local computer for notes.
+When the step-by-step directions tell you to note something, copy and paste that into the scratch pad.

 ### ⭐ Recap

 🔑 Use a unique personal or development [AWS Account](#aws-account)